depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

      * For those of you whose curiosity was peaked by Arthur’s talk, this paper goes into depth describing IPMs (such as MMD and the 1-Wasserstein distance) and comparing them the φ-divergences (such as the KL-Divergence). *This paper is fairly heavy mathematically so don't be discouraged if you struggle to follow it*.

   **Questions**:

+  _The questions this week are here to make sure that you can put all the theory you've been reading about to a little practice.
+For example, do you understand how to perform calculations on probabilities, or, what Bayes' rule is and how to use it?_

   1. Examples/Exercises 2.3, 2.4, 2.5, 2.6, and 2.26 in MacKay's book
       * Bonus: 2.35, and 2.36